rishikanthc/skyfall-vim/Readme.md

 Skyfall is a minimal balanced dark colorscheme for vim that's easy on the eyes.
 The theme uses low contrast colors and provides good readability while not being harsh on the eyes.
 The theme supports italics and bold formatting as well.
+Supports airline and lightline

 For best results for python use with semshi syntax highlighter plugin.

 # Installation